 Hibernating Bear Art!
 First, students stamp balls of foil in brown and black paint to create the background.
 Then students crumble up pieces of brown per bags (I cut the edges to make them round) and glue it to the page creating a cave.
 Lastly, glue a bear on the cave!
 I printed the bear silhouette on brown paper.

 Hibernation Blocks Center!
-Encourage students to engineer and build various home animals hibernate in by putting new a few new fun props and posters.
+Encourage students to engineer and build various homes animals hibernate in by putting a few fun props and posters.
 Post the posters from Winter STEM I Can Build plus black cups, plastic animals, cotton balls, glass gems, acorns, rocks, fake leaves, and various colored felt (gray: ice, white: snow, blue: water, brown: dirt).